shshemi/SHDatabase/README.md

 You can get number of column by using:

     int columnCount = [resultSet columnCount];
-Or just use columnCount property on ResultSet
+Or just use columnCount property on ResultSet like this:

     int columnCount = resultSet.columnCount;
 You can get the current row (record) dictionary by using: